JetBrains/guide/site/dotnet/tutorials/azure-functions/adding-azure-functions-to-the-project/index.md

 ---

-The above samples are good to have for the following tutorial steps!
+With the above samples we are good to go for [running and debugging our Azure functions](../running-and-debugging-azure-functions/)!